 And learning how to build a profitable career is very critical.

-So all this time we were discussing why following your passion is a piece of terrible advice.
+So all this time, we discussed why following your passion is a piece of terrible advice.

 You might have questions like: